How to Prepare for Sentencing, Defendant Guide [2026]

 TL;DR

 Sentencing is the one hearing where the defendant has the most control over the outcome.
-Judges are required to consider mitigating factors — character reference letters, treatment enrollment, employment records, community ties, and a personal statement of accountability.
-The U.S. Sentencing Commission reports that defendants who present organized mitigation packages receive significantly shorter sentences on average than those who present nothing.
+Judges are required to consider mitigating factors, character reference letters, treatment enrollment, employment records, community ties, and a personal statement of accountability.
+Research on federal sentencing outcomes shows that defendants who present organized mitigation materials tend to fare better at sentencing than those who present nothing.
 Preparation starts weeks before the hearing, not the night before.
 This guide covers exactly what to gather, who to ask for letters, what to say in your statement, and what mistakes to avoid.

 How to Prepare for Sentencing

 Preparation for a sentencing hearing involves five steps: gather character reference letters from people who know you well, enroll in relevant treatment or rehabilitation programs, compile employment and education records, prepare a personal statement of accountability, and work with your attorney to organize everything into a mitigation package the judge can review.
-Start at least 3–4 weeks before your sentencing date.
+Start as early as possible, ideally several weeks before your sentencing date.

 Sentencing is the one hearing where you have the most influence.
 Not your attorney.
 Not the prosecutor.
 You.